All Episodes

 Sympathy and thoughts are with the Armstrong family this difficult time.

-It's not an issue of media training, it's an issue of not having adequate education and support to deal with the high potential for feelings of shame when being exposed to media spotlight.
+It's an issue of not having adequate education and support to deal with the high potential for feelings of shame when being exposed to media spotlight.

-Boy, a men to that.
+Boy, amen to that.

-I've read this guy said, somebody is reporting, he told them that right before he apparently committed suicide, he thought the storyline was just he and his wife are going to get creamed this season in the reality series.
+He told them that right before he apparently committed suicide, he thought the storyline was just he and his wife are going to get creamed this season in the reality series.

 Have you watched any of these real housewife shows?